 John A. McNamara

 John McNamara created and published The Workers’ Paradise.
 John shares a wonderful life with his wife, Becky in Olympia, Washington on the Salish Sea and works for the Northwest Cooperative Development Center.
 He teaches on worker cooperatives and democratic management as an Adjunct Faculty at The Evergreen State College.
-He earned a Masters of Management: Co-operatives and Credit Unions from St. Mary’s University (Halifax) in 2010 and continues there as a Ph.D.
-Candidate in Business Administration.
-His dissertation considers the efficacy of management models in operationalizing the co-operative identity.
+He earned a Ph.D. in Business Administration and a Masters of Management: Co-operatives and Credit Unions from St. Mary’s University (Halifax).
+His dissertation, titled “Aligning Values and Practice: A Comparative Analysis of Worker Managed Co-ops Using the Co-op Index Tool”, considers the efficacy of management models in operationalizing the co-operative identity.
 In 2015, John co-edited a book on tools to measure cooperatives.

 John worked for Union Cab of Madison Co-operative (a worker’s co-operative) for 26 years–leaving in 2014 to pursue his PhD, teaching, consulting and life in the Pacific Northwest.
 During that time, he served on the board of directors for eight years, held the title of president for four years, vice-president for one year and the title of “Co-operative Parliamentarian”.
 John has also served eight years the Strategic Planning Committee.
 He coordinated marketing for the co-op for 14 years and served in management for 10 years finishing as General Manager/Business Manager over the last three years.

 John was a founding member of the US Federation of Worker Co-operatives (individual member) and the Democracy at Work Network.
 He served the board of directors of the USFWC from 2006-2011.
 John also served on the Advisory Board for the Worker Ownership Fund, the board of Northcountry Co-operative Development Fund, and the board of Governors of the Democracy at Work Network.